codeQuake/WYSIWYG-ACP/README.md

 WYSIWYG-ACP
 ===========

 This package provides all neccessary templates for wysiwyg usage in ACP.
-All templates are part of the WCF 2.1 frontend.
+All templates are part of the WCF 2.2 frontend.
 They are just copied into the acp/templates-folder.
+The Templates are published by WoltLab GmbH under LGPL: https://github.com/WoltLab/WCF/tree/next-lantia/com.woltlab.wcf/templates
-This package is used by Fireball CMS 2.1
+This package is used by Fireball CMS 2.2

 Fireball CMS: https://github.com/codeQuake/Fireball